 Federal Fraud Charges

-Florida state law defines many fraud charges, and so does federal law.
-Some federal fraud charges include wire fraud, mail fraud, tax fraud, Medicare/Medicaid fraud, and securities fraud.
-Many federal fraud charges are often accompanied by minimum mandatory sentences.
+State law defines many fraud charges, and so does federal law.
+Some federal fraud charges include wire and mail fraud, tax fraud, Medicare/Medicaid fraud, and securities fraud.
+Many federal charges are often accompanied by minimum mandatory sentences.

-This means those convicted of federal fraud crimes will face a minimum prison term for certain crimes.
-Federal law requires those convicted of fraud pay restitution, and in some cases, pay twice the amount of money involved in the theft.
+This means those convicted of federal fraud crimes may face a minimum prison term for certain crimes.
+Federal law requires those convicted of this crime to pay restitution, and in some cases, pay twice the amount of money involved in the theft.

-If you are facing fraud charges in West Palm Beach, contact a criminal defense attorney as soon as possible.
-A conviction for financial crimes involving fraud can lead to jail time, high fines, and a criminal record that may ruin future employment and financial opportunities.
+If you are facing financial theft charges, contact a criminal defense attorney as soon as possible.
+A conviction for a financial offense could lead to jail time, high fines, and a criminal record that may ruin future employment and personal opportunities.
 Given what is at stake, it is important to call a West Palm Beach fraud lawyer as soon as possible.